noemaresearch/pinboard/README.md

 - File: /path/to/CONTRIBUTING.md

 # Ask questions about pinned files.
-$ pin chat "where is the 'chat' command implemented?"
+$ pin sh "where is the 'sh' command implemented?"
 Querying language model for a response...
-The 'chat' command is implemented in the file /path/to/pinboard/src/pinboard/cli.py.
-It's defined as a Typer command function named 'chat' that takes optional parameters for the message, including clipboard content, and an interactive mode flag.
+The 'sh' command is implemented in the file /path/to/pinboard/src/pinboard/cli.py.
+It's defined as a Typer command function named 'sh' that takes optional parameters for the message and including clipboard content.

-# Interactive chat mode.
+# Interactive mode.
-$ pin chat -i
+$ pin sh
-Starting interactive chat session.
+Starting pin shell.
 Type 'exit' to end the session.
+> ls
+Pinned Items (3 total):
+- File: /path/to/README.md
+- Directory: /path/to/src/pinboard
+- File: /path/to/CONTRIBUTING.md
+> add newfile.txt
+Added 1 new item(s) to the pinboard.
 > update the pin ls command to print the total number of pinned items Updated file: /path/to/src/pinboard/cli.py
 > exit

-$ pin clear
-Pinboard cleared.
 ```

 ## Installation